-- 3.1 The National Planning Policy Framework (NPPF) published by the Government in 2012 is an important guide in the preparation of local plans and neighbourhood plans.
-The Neighbourhood Plan must have regard to the provisions of the NPPF and its following paragraphs are especially relevant here: - Neighbourhood Planning (§28 30) - Support a prosperous rural economy (§88) - Small and medium-sized sites for housing (§70) - Achieving well designed places (§131) - Promoting healthy communities (§97) - Protecting local green spaces (§ 105 107) - Conserving and enhancing the natural environment (§180) - Conserving and enhancing the historic environment (§196) - 3.2 A The Levelling Up and Regeneration Act (LURA) received Royal Assent on 26 October 2023.
-The Act demonstrates a continued support of Neighbourhood Planning, including the introduction of new 'Neighbourhood Priorities Statements' (NPS). - 3.3 It is also important that the Neighbourhood Plan is in 'general conformity' with the strategic policies of the development plan.
+3.1 The National Planning Policy Framework (NPPF) published by the Government is an important guide in the preparation of local plans and neighbourhood plans.
+The Neighbourhood Plan must have regard to the provisions of the NPPF and its following paragraphs are especially relevant here (references in line with December 2023 version of the NPPF):

+- Neighbourhood Planning (§28 30)

+- Support a prosperous rural economy (§88)

+- Small and medium-sized sites for housing (§70)

+- Achieving well designed places (§131)

+- Promoting healthy communities (§97)

+- Protecting local green spaces (§105 107)

+- Conserving and enhancing the natural environment (§180)

+- Conserving and enhancing the historic environment (§196)

+3.2 The Levelling Up and Regeneration Act (LURA) received Royal Assent on 26 October 2023.
+The Act demonstrates a continued support of Neighbourhood Planning, including the introduction of new 'Neighbourhood Priorities Statements' (NPS).

+3.3 It is also important that the Neighbourhood Plan is in 'general conformity' with the strategic policies of the development plan.
 The strategic policies of the development plan are contained within Plan: MK.